dnsimple/dnsimple-support/content/articles/zone-files.markdown

 <div class="section-steps" markdown="1">
 ##### How to export your domain's records to a zone file

-1. Log into your DNSimple account.
+1. Log into DNSimple with your user credentials.
+1. Click on your avatar on the top-right, and on the drop-down menu select the account.
 1. On the top menu click on the <label>Domains</label> tab.
 1. Locate the relevant domain and click on the name to access the domain page.
 1. Go to the settings section by clicking the <label>Settings</label> link on the left.
 1. Click on the <label>Export to a zone file</label> link inside the zones card.

     ![Export zone link](/files/export-zone.png)

 1. The link will open a text file.
 Save the file to your computer.

     ![Zone file](/files/dnsimple-zone-file.png)